wp-plugins/tinymce-advanced/readme.txt

 Version 2.0 includes an admin page for arranging the TinyMCE toolbar buttons, easy installation, a lot of bugfixes, customized "Smilies" plugin that uses the built-in WordPress smilies, etc. The admin page uses Scriptaculous and Prototype.js (similar to the "Widgets" admin page) that lets you "drag and drop" the TinyMCE buttons to arrange your own toolbars and enables/disables the corresponding plugins depending on the used buttons.

+**Language Support:** The plugin interface in only in English, but the TinyMCE plugins include several translations: German, French, Italian, Spanish, Portuguese, Russian and Chineze.
+Another 36 translations are available as a [separate download](http://svn.wp-plugins.org/tinymce-advanced/branches/tinymce-advanced_extra-languages.zip).

 = Some of the new features added by this plugin =

-* Imports all CSS classes from the main theme stylesheet and add them to a drop-down list.
+* Imports all CSS classes from the main theme’s stylesheet and add them to a drop-down list.

 * Fullscreen mode.